10 Street Artists You Should Know

 He is an American street artist and graffiti enthusiast. in the early 2000s, Sean Parker, founder of Napster, commissioned Choe to decorate the Facebook HQ in Silicon Valley.
 As a reward for his murals, Parker offered Choe cash or shares in the company, and despite his lack of faith in the start up, he chose company stock.
 Like Choe’s artworks, Facebook became astronomically famous, and Choe’s stock options are now worth over $200 million.

 At the core of every existentialist argument lies the question: who or what is hidden behind ABOVE?
 However, when it comes to the street artist, we know that he was born in California, and that he began his career in the mid 90s.
 ABOVE now travels around the globe, painting his artist name in several languages, across walls worldwide.
 His garishly vibrant murals are accompanied by arrows, which always point in one particular direction; and we’re sure you can guess where.

 “La rue est la plus grande galerie d’art au monde” (“the street is the biggest art gallery in the world”).
 The artist earnt worldwide recognition for his black and white works, often exhibiting them in favelas and slums.
 Aiming to represent the underrepresented, JR even created a film dedicated to women, entitled “Women are heroes.”

 Using wheat-paste, Swoon creates life-sized murals of highly detailed figures.
 Her works are often depicted on abandoned buildings across New York, and tackle social, political and environmental injustices.

-Lady AIKO’s works are a fusion of Eastern and Western culture, particularly Japanese and American aesthetics.
-AIKO’s works celebrate not only urban art, but also femininity, Pop art, abstraction and contemporary Japanese style.
+Her creations are a fusion of Eastern and Western culture, particularly Japanese and American aesthetics.
+AIKO pieces of art celebrate not only urban art, but also femininity, Pop art, abstraction and contemporary Japanese style.